www-codeblock-io/Sovereign/README.md

 [![Watch Intro Video](https://github.com/www-codeblock-io/Sovereign/blob/main/repo_resources/video_intro.png)](https://www.youtube.com/watch?v=lkLX7CVw-Og)

 # Project goal
-Create a cookbook to help Bitcoiners convert their old laptop into a Sovereign Personal Bitcoin Node.
+A cookbook to help Bitcoiners convert an old laptop into a Sovereign Personal Bitcoin Node.

-Provide easy to follow instructions to build a secure and sovereign Bitcoin node using free open source software where available, self-verified (non branded/containerised), enabling the use of hardware wallets (preferably airgapped) while preserving privacy of personal addresses & balances when interacting with the bitcoin network.
+Provide easy to follow instructions to build a secure and sovereign Linux based Bitcoin node using free open source software, self-verified (non-branded/containerised), enabling the use of hardware wallets while preserving privacy of personal addresses & balances when interacting with the bitcoin network.

 External guides can be out-of-date and not actively maintained.
 This guide has a subheading stating the last update and a link to each official software project page for further verification.